 Machines which do not have any ClearQuest .dll files installed on them are not impacted.
 This includes using a browser to run the ClearQuest Web Client.
 The ClearQuest Web Server is the machine that has the .dll files installed on them.
 The machine running the browser which accesses the ClearQuest Web Server is not impacted, unless that browser's machine also has run a ClearQuest product installation and installed any ClearQuest components on that machine.

-Workarounds: This vulnerability does not exist on Unix or Linux platforms.
+This vulnerability does not exist on UNIX or Linux platforms.